-Last year, we received a wonderful donation of hundreds of pairs of shoes, thanks to a special donor Rita who wanted to help children in Richmond, Virginia, in the vicinity of which our office has been located since the organization’s inception more than fifty years ago.
+Last year, we received a wonderful donation of hundreds of pairs of shoes, thanks to a special donor, Rit,a who wanted to help children in Richmond, Virginia, where our office has been located since the organization’s inception more than fifty years ago.
 Rita spearheaded a massive shoe drive with local churches in response to the devastating Hurricane Harvey of 2017.
 Many of the shoes were shipped to Houston, but Rita set aside about 250 pairs specifically to help children in our program, because she strongly believes that children must have their basic needs met so that they may attend school and have the chance to succeed.

 Upon receiving the donation of shoes, our Director of U.S. Programs, Renée Kube, delivered the shoes to four of our Richmond projects: E.S.H.
 Greene Elementary School, T.C.
 Boushall Middle School, Elkhardt-Thompson Middle School, and Huguenot High School.
 The children were incredibly grateful for the shoes, and we are thankful for people like Rita who go above and beyond to help children in need!